funkatron/FUnit/README.md

 	{
 		"require": {
-			"funkatron/funit": ">=1.0"
+			"funkatron/funit": "dev-master"
 		}
 	}

-*Note that FUnit has not yet reached 1.0!*
+*Note that FUnit has not yet reached 1.0!
+That means BC may break!*

 ### Install source from GitHub
 To install the source code: